ishwantsingh/eslassignmentbackend/README.md

 ### 1) /league/:leagueId

-Returns information about particular league
+Returns information a about particular league

 ### 2) /league/:leagueId/results

-Returns information about particular league's matches and their scores
+Returns information about a particular league's matches and their scores

 ### 3) /league/:leagueId/contestants

-Returns information about particular league's contestants
+Returns information about a particular league's contestants